Through-out the year, Iron Tribe Network engages with community in various activities and events, plus in-reach and out-reach events.

 - Each month there is an ITN Board Meeting.

-- In March, there was an ITN Easter Egg Hunt.
+- In March and/or April, ITN holds an Easter Egg Hunt.

 - In May, there was an ITN Taco Feed Fun Event and Strategic Planning session with staff and volunteers.